tmichell900/tswd-repository/critique_by_design.md

 <div class="flourish-embed flourish-scatter" data-src="visualisation/7774462"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+## Future Applications / Work

+Due to a substantial amount of time to pull and process data from multiple sources, I didn't get to incorporate a time aspect to any of the visualizations or data sets.
+However, I think this would be interesting and a peice of data about homes that potential buyers would find interesting.
+For example,

 *References:*

 (1) Few, Stephen.
 "Data Visualization Effectiveness Profile."
 March 2017.

 (2) "The Economy of Everything Home." *Angi*.
 2021.

 (3) Cusick, David.
 "The Median Age of Homes in the United States by Build Year." *House Method.* July 18, 2020.

 (4) "Homeownership Rate by State." *iPropertyManagement.*

 (5) Stolba, Stefan Lombo.
 "Median Home Values by State." *Experian.* November 18, 2019.

 (6) McClister, James.
 "Improvement Spending by State." *ProRemodeler.* July 2, 2019.

 (7) "City of Pittsburgh Permit Summary." *Western Pennsylvania Regional Data Center.* Sepetember 2021.